exomishra/kobe/README.md

 List of publications utilizing KOBE:

-1. [Mishra et. al. 2020 (in prep)]
+1. [Mishra et. al. 2021]
 Original publication introducing KOBE.
 Analyze and comparing the architecture of theoretical planetary systems formed by the Bern Model, with the exoplanetary systems found by Kepler.
-[Read more about peas in a pod]()
+[Read more about peas in a pod](https://ui.adsabs.harvard.edu/abs/2021arXiv210512745M/abstract)

 2. Mishra et. al. 2021 (in prep.)
 Statistically comparing planetary populations from the Bern Model and exoplanets found by Kepler.